 7 On Page SEO Tips to Implement Right Now

-Whether you’re looking to add another post or page to your website, you should keep these on page SEO tips in mind when creating your content.
+Whether you want to add another post or page to your website, you should consider these on page SEO tips when creating your content.

 Title